AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Description

-FirstTickOfBar is a property of the type “bool” that returns “true” if the currently incoming tick is associated with a new bar.
+FirstTickOfBar is a property of the type "bool" that returns "true" if the currently incoming tick is associated with a new bar.
 This means that this tick is the first tick of a new bar.
 This property can only be meaningfully applied when the indicator or strategy is running in the tick-by-tick mode, meaning that CalculateOnBarClose = false and the data feed is able to output real-time values.
-When using end-of-day data in a daily chart, the “FirstTickOfBar” is always true for the last bar.
+When using end-of-day data in a daily chart, the "FirstTickOfBar" is always true for the last bar.
 FirstTickOfBar should not be used outside of the OnBarUpdate() method.
 See [*Bars.TickCount*].